jinjagit/blogger/README.md

 "...if you delete a tag, all related orphaned taggings will remain there."

 __Except they don't!__ Using the rails console to observe all tags and all taggings when all articles associated with a particular tag are deleted, shows all taggings are correctly destroyed.
-Likewise the console also reveals that when a tag is deleted (manually), all the related taggings are correctly destroyed.
+Likewise, the console also reveals that when a tag is deleted (manually), all the related taggings are also correctly destroyed.
 The <code>dependent: :destroy</code> mentioned in the Odin instructions has already been included, so taggings are __not__ the problem.

 Tags _are_ an issue however.
 When all articles that contain a reference to a tag are deleted, the tag remains.
-Thus, orphaned tags (NOT taggings) are the issue.
+Thus, orphaned tags (__not__ taggings) are the issue.

-To investigate this, i created a couple of orphaned tags (by creating an article with 2 new, unique tags), and then inserted <code><%= "#{tag.taggings.count}" %></code> into the <code>@tags.each do |tag|</code> in the same view.
+To further confirm this, I created a couple of orphaned tags (by creating an article with 2 new, unique tags), and then inserted <code><%= "#{tag.taggings.count}" %></code> into the <code>@tags.each do |tag|</code> in the tags index view.
 Sure enough, the two orphaned tags had 0 taggings associated, (and the non-orphans had 1 or more taggings associated).

 Thus, it would be trivial to filter out orphaned tags from the tags index view using a conditional; <code><% if tag.taggings.count != 0 %></code>, but that wouldn't actually remove the tags!
 In this app, that wouldn't matter, but in another context a database table could be filling with a large number of orphaned items which are never removed.
-Really, the tag needs removing when the article is deleted, which means the delete method in the articles controller needs to trigger a check for whether associated tags have only one tagging associated, and if so trigger the deletion of any such tags.
+Really, the tag needs removing when the article is deleted, which means the delete method in the articles controller needs to trigger a check for whether associated tags have only one tagging associated, and if so, then trigger the deletion of any such tags.

-After some experimenting, I found that inserting the following code into the delete method of [articles_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/articles_controller.rb), _before_ <code>@article.destroy</code> is called, worked:
+After some experimenting, I achieved this by inserting the following code into the delete method of [articles_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/articles_controller.rb), _before_ <code>@article.destroy</code> is called:

 <code>@article.tags.each do |tag|</code><br />
 &nbsp;&nbsp;<code>if tag.taggings.count == 1</code><br />